 Beginning March 21st, you may check your registration day and time on the my.iwu.edu web site.
 This can be found on the Banner Self Service tab under Student menu and then Registration status.

 It is your responsibility to complete the registration process and to inform your advisor of any changes not discussed during your advising appointment.

 If you experience difficulty with registering on the web you may come to the Registrar’s Office for assistance.
 However, your registration can only be processed after the beginning of your assigned registration time.

 Wait List Procedures

 Wait Lists are maintained in the Registrar’s Office.
 This cannot be done online.
-If you wish to be placed on the wait list for a spring course please fill out the appropriate form at the Registrar’s Office.
+If you wish to be placed on the wait list for a course please fill out the appropriate form in the Registrar’s Office.

 Add or Drop Classes

-You may complete your registration, and add or drop classes at any time after the start of your assigned registration time.
-Fall 2014 classes may be added up through August 29th.
-Classes may be dropped up to October 17th.
-Classes dropped on or before August 29th will not appear on your transcript.
-Those dropped August 30th through October 17th will appear on your transcript as W (withdrawn).
+You may complete your registration, and add or drop classes, at any time after the start of your assigned registration time.
+Fall 2016 classes may be added up through September 2nd.
+Classes may be dropped up to October 21st.
+Classes dropped on or before September 2nd will not appear on your transcript.
+Those dropped September 3rd through October 21st will appear on your transcript as W (withdrawn).